me-ydv-5/urlShortner/README.md

     PGUSER='USERNAME' PGDATABASE='DATABASENAME' PGPASSWORD='USERPASSWORD' PGPORT='5432' nodemon index.js

 Where USERNAME is your username, DATABASENAME is the name of database you created in the above commands, USERPASSWORD is your account's password in postgres that you created.
+Note that the environment variable collection has not been done (using .env file) for the sake of convenience.

 Go to `localhost:3000` and try out the app.